Skip to main content

 💦Finish: Decent hug provided you've taken a good chew, predominantly a monotone woody sweetness.
 True to palate though a bit muted like the nose.

-🏆 Overall: 5.75/10 - Good Enough - We'll see how it develops with some air, but at first brush I like it less than the standard Buffalo Trace and much less than Benchmark full proof, both substantially cheaper.
+🏆 Overall: 6/10 - Good Enough - We'll see how it develops with some more air, but at first brush I like it about the same as the standard Buffalo Trace and much less than Benchmark full proof, both substantially cheaper.
 My main issue is that the flavors seem to be in a bit of a haze.
-It is hotter than I'm used to for a bonded but not so much that it gets in the way of the flavor, so I'm attributing the flavor impacts to weirdness with the aging/batching.
+It is hotter than I'm used to for a bonded but not outrageous, so I'm attributing the flavor impacts to the aging/batching.
+Heat will probably subside with a bit of time and air but I wouldn't be surprised if people who crack one for a special occasion report being disappointed.
 It's good workable whiskey with some nice sweetness and candy fruit flavors, but there are many bonded bourbons I prefer more.

 💵Would buy again?
-No, terrible value.
-Even if this opens up when a good deal with air I can't see it justifying the price.
+No, terrible value at current prices.
+Even if this opens up when a good deal with air, I can't see it justifying the price.
 Bardstown, New Riff, Chattanooga, and many more have great bondeds for less.
 Benchmark BiB isn't that much a step down and Full Proof is great.
+I'd imagine the full proof version of EHT will be a similarly large step-up.
+When EHT was around $35, this bottle made sense.
+Those days are gone and may never return, even with BT's upgraded production and falling demand.

 ⚖️Rating Scale: